We’ve all made things that are kind of a snore. Maybe that dress is “serviceable” but it’s also not something you’re super excited to wear.

 When you plan to overdye fabric, you’ll always have to keep in mind what your base color is and then choose dye based on that.

-This base baby pink is a good candidate for deeper corals, reds, or violet reds.
+This original base baby pink that you can see peeking through is a good candidate for deeper corals, reds, or violet reds.

 The best dye for overdyeing fabric